Camping with us!

 • Communal space:

 • Back-of-House: We also have a private back of house area (behind the backdrops) just for our campers.
-Feel free to bring things that make the area more comfortable and homey.
+Feel free to bring things that make this area more comfortable and homey.

 • Kitchen: Our kitchen setup includes two large burners and a motley assortment of cooking implements, knives, and a dishwashing station.